 QIS BGA must be convinced of the future solvency of a school before making a recommendation to the Minister/s for a capital grant.
 It is recognised that what may be regarded as an appropriate, finance based benchmark will vary from school to school, so a range of criteria have been developed that enable broad finance based indicators to be established.
 The Finance Capital Advisory Committee has the responsibility of advising the QIS BGA Board of Directors on matters such as:

 - The cost per student of “other” teaching and administration expenses

 - The fee structure as a source of income

 - The appropriate surplus in recurrent income which is available to service debt – annual debt servicing as a percentage of income

 - Future cash flow projections.

-It is expected that any independent school seeking a Capital grant will be the primary source of funding for the proposed project.
-While “primary” usually means the major or main contributor, extra ordinary circumstances could exist where a project may be allotted a larger grant than the school’s contribution.
+It is expected that an independent school seeking a capital grant will be the primary source of funding for the proposed project.
+While 'primary' usually means the major or main contributor, extra ordinary circumstances could exist where a project may be allocated a larger grant than the school’s contribution.